austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 </details>

-From the gobuster result, we know that admin.holo.live do have robots.txt and it contain an interesting file called "creds.txt"
+From the gobuster result, we know that admin.holo.live does has ` robots.txt ` and it contain an interesting path to a file called "creds.txt"

 ```
 User-agent: *